-“Part of the Union” came within a hair of hitting the number 1 spot on the UK Singles Chart in 1973.
-The song also enjoyed release as a single in South Africa, Australia, Greece, the Netherlands, Norway, and the UK — but apparently (and unsurprisingly) not in the US.
+“Part of the Union” came close to hitting the number 1 spot on the UK Singles Chart in February 1973.
+The song also enjoyed release as a single in South Africa, Australia, New Zealand, Japan, Israel, Turkey, Greece, Portugal, Spain, France, the Netherlands, Denmark, Norway, Canada, Venezuela, and the UK, as well as US (plus Thailand, unofficially).

 Record World — who picked “Part Of The Union” as one of its “Hits Of The Week” for March 17, 1973 — was optimistic about the single’s prospects here in the States:

 Infectious ditty is huge in England and could become an anthem for the working man.
 Tune should break group over here and help sell forthcoming LP, Bursting At The Seams.
 Great hook, piano break and lyrics should make record part of the charts.

 Dave Lambert – Lead/Backing Vocals & Acoustic/Electric Guitars

 Dave Cousins – Lead/Backing Vocals & Acoustic/Electric Guitars + Banjo

 John Ford – Lead/Backing Vocals & Bass Guitar